platform9/express/README.md

 ## Running Platform9 Express
 The basic syntax for starting Platform9 Express includes a target (host group, individual host, comma-delimited list of hosts, or "all" to run all groups) and an optional flag ('-a') that instructs it to perform role deployment.

-Here's an example of invoking Platform9 Express against a number of hosts:
+Here's an example of invoking Platform9 Express against a number of hosts without registering them automatically to the control plane:
 ```
 # ./pf9-express hv01,hv02,hv03
 ################################################################